An emissions inventory is the first step in developing an effective energy and climate plan. Greenhouse gas emissions fall into three categories:

 Stanford University was awarded Climate Registered™ Platinum status for its 2019 greenhouse gas (GHG) emissions inventory report submission.
 Stanford achieved Platinum status through its renewable energy initiatives, annual third party verification of its emissions inventories, and training attendance, among other criteria.

-In 2016, Stanford’s greenhouse gas emissions were reduced by 18%, or 23,670 metric tons.
-That’s the equivalent of removing 5,000 vehicles from the road for an entire year.
-With a full year of operation of its renewable energy portfolio, efficiency gains from new high-performing buildings, and numerous retrofit programs, Stanford will continue its emissions reductions in the years to come.
-You can learn more about Stanford's greenhouse gas inventory, as well as the progress since the university first began reporting its emissions in 2006, online here.
+Stanford’s greenhouse gas emissions have reduced by approximately 68% since its peak emissions level in 2011.
+With the completion of Stanford’s second solar generation station in early 2022 the university will procure 100% renewable electricity, which will bring emissions reductions to 80% below peak levels.
+Efficiency gains from high-performing buildings and numerous retrofit programs will continue to yield emissions reductions in the years to come.
+Learn more about Stanford's greenhouse gas inventory, as well as the progress since the university first began reporting its emissions in 2006.

 1In 2001, the State of California created the nonprofit California Climate Action Registry (CCAR) to facilitate the voluntary accounting and reporting of greenhouse gas emissions within the state.
 CCAR stopped collecting emissions inventories in 2010 and transitioned its membership to TCR.
 Stanford joined the CCAR in 2006 and used its protocol to prepare and file its GHG emission inventories through 2009.
 In 2010, Stanford transitioned to TCR's protocol for its emissions inventory.